 Sounds like too much work!

 Does it all sound like too much work to maintain your pool over the winter?
 You can always extend your swimming season with the use of a good pool heat pump and keep on using your pool during the off-season!
 If a pool heat pump is out of the picture due to budget constraints, then your next best option is to get a good solar pool cover.
-Not only will a good pool cover extend your swimming season by up to a month (or more depending on your location) but it will keep debris out of your pool, reducing the need to skim and clean your pool during downtime.
+Not only will a good pool cover extend your swimming season by up to a month (or more depending on your location) but it will keep debris out of your pool, reducing the need to skim and clean your pool during downtime and keep your pool chemical levels in check as well.

 Need help in fitting for a pool cover?
 Check out our ultimate pool covers guide for more information.